golang/tools/gopls/README-TODO-Johan.md

 * Make the test cases care about our `a.go.golden` file
 * Put the right contents in our `.golden` files
 * Actually start inverting if conditions in `invertifcondition.go`
+* Figure out why tests are complaining about linefeed changes towards the end of the code